google/WebFundamentals/src/content/en/fundamentals/performance/audit/index.md

 If you can't audit your whole site, check page analytics to get an idea of where to focus.
 High bounce rates, low time-on-page and unexpected exit pages can be a good indicator of where to begin.
 Likewise business metrics such as hosting costs, ad clicks and conversions.
 Get an overview from stakeholders of what data matters to them.

-## Review and test
+## Test, record, fix, repeat

-Record the state of your site <strong>before</strong> making any changes, to uncover problems and set a starting point to check for improvements or regressions.
-You can also use data to justify and reward development effort.
+Record the state of your site <strong>before</strong> making any changes, to uncover problems and set a starting point for improvements or regressions.
+That gives you data to justify and reward development effort.

 Make sure to test multiple page types within your site — not just the home page.
 For single page apps, test different components, routes and UX flows, and not just the first load experience.